Nerwyn/ha-nunjucks/README.md

 `{{ hass.states["light.sunroom_ceiling"].state }}`

 For convenience, the `hass.states` object is rebuilt as a separate object that can be accessed with dot notation.
 Because of JavaScript limitations not allowing for functions and object to share the same name, it has been named `_states`.
+Note that this object is only rebuilt as needed and can cause a performance hit.
+It is preferable to use `hass.states` or a template function instead.

 `{{ _states.light.sunroom_ceiling.state }}`